Rhinoceros (Fargo): Plot

 Lou (Patrick Wilson) arrests Ed (Jesse Plemons) and takes him to the station, while Hank (Ted Danson) stays with Peggy (Kirsten Dunst) at her house.
 At the station, Noreen (Emily Haine) is allowed to stay with Betsy (Cristin Milioti) after her apartment was burnt down, while Charlie (Allan Dobrescu) is allowed to make a phone call.

 At the Gerhardt farm, Bear (Angus Sampson) brutally attacks Dodd (Jeffrey Donovan) for sending Charlie to kill Ed, until they are stopped by Floyd (Jean Smart).
 She orders Bear to get Charlie out of jail, while Dodd is ordered to kill Ed.
 Enraged because Dodd called her a "whore", Simone (Rachel Keller) calls Milligan (Bokeem Woodbine) to inform him of her family's plans.
 She asks him to kill Dodd and he states he will do so, and he leaves with his henchmen.
 At the police station, Ed asks for a lawyer and he is served by an intoxicated Karl Weathers (Nick Offerman), Luverne's only attorney.

 At the Blumquist house, Hank presses Peggy to reveal anything she knows, as a forensics team will be assigned to check the car for any blood.
 Suddenly, Gerhardt hitmen led by Dodd arrive at the house, intending to search for Ed, despite Hank's claim that he is not home.
 Hanzee manages to knock Hank unconscious and is sent by Dodd to the police station for Ed, while Dodd and his henchmen search the house.
 Dodd accidentally shoots one of his henchmen while the other is killed by Peggy with a sink.
-Peggy suddenly ambushes Dodd and electrocutes him with his cattle prod.
-Back at the Gerhardt farm, the house is under attack when Milligan and his hitmen start shooting.
+Peggy suddenly ambushes Dodd and shocks him with his cattle prod.
+Back at the Gerhardt farm, the house comes under attack when Milligan and his hitmen start shooting.

 At the station, Bear arrives with his hitmen, demanding that they hand over Charlie.
 With back-up units one hour away, Lou asks Karl to help by also serving as Charlie's lawyer, while Lou helps Ed escape through a window to the woods.
 Karl tells Bear that Charlie faces just 5 years with good behavior if his charges are serious, but Bear's actions can also have repercussions on that and ruin his life.
 Bear reluctantly leaves with his hitmen.
 As Lou and Ed leave the woods, they are met by Hank on the other end, having been called by the police of the incident.
 Ed suddenly runs off, but Lou and Hank don't run after him, as they know where he is going.
-As they drive off, Hanzee gets out of the woods and starts walking towards the path that Ed ran off.
+As they drive off, Hanzee exits the woods and walks toward the path that Ed took.